russellbanks/Komac/README.md

 ### All platforms

-If you have cargo installed, you can compile Rust for any platform
+If you have cargo installed, you can compile Rust for any platform:

 ```bash
 cargo install --locked komac